 Info: The little art sale that started on Block Avenue 13 years ago has moved to Life Styles Inc. this year.
 The 13th annual event features 12 artists, including Don House, Sabine Schmidt, Marie Demeroukas, Karen Chotkowski, Debra DuBois, Susan Shore, Faye Alter, Vajra Engber, Greg Mitchell, Michelle Berg Vogel,Victoria McKinney and William Mayes Flanagan For more information, check out the website for the event.

 When: Saturday, Dec.
 7 from 11 a.m. to 6 p.m.

 Where: Fayetteville Town Center, 15 W. Mountain St.

-Info: The Little Craft Show has grown by leaps and bounds in it’s second year.
+Info: The Little Craft Show is an indie craft show that happens once a year on the first Saturday of December.
 The event will feature 50 hand-picked local and regional independent artists selling a host of goods, including hand-printed, letter press art, knit goods, plush animals, mind-blowing jewelry, handmade backpacks, bow ties, wooden toys, pottery, clothing, crocheted lovelies, an array of gift sets, holiday cards, unique vintage finds, and more.
 More information is available via the Facebook page for the event.